Helem-Jose/Salary-Prediction-ML-App/README.md

 ---

-In order to view the app, visit this website : https://salarypredictor-ppsfjlh4rzckkddpgqtyhp.streamlit.app/
+In order to view the app, visit this website (You would have to start up the website the first time): https://salarypredictor-ppsfjlh4rzckkddpgqtyhp.streamlit.app/